-Sometimes life calls for quick fixes, like taking a laundry detergent pen to the mustard stain that showed up after your lunch break or cobbling a rubber flip flop with a stapler.
+Sometimes life calls for quick fixes, like taking a laundry detergent pen to the mustard stain that showed up after your lunch break, or cobbling a rubber flip flop with a stapler.

 Graininess is another photo blunder that’s kind of like falling down onstage at a beauty pageant—it’s better to just own it.
 If your image is giving off a little bit of a sandpaper vibe, check out Intrepid.
-This effect provides a one-click way to go from “aw rats!” to artsy with darkened edges.
+This effect provides a one-click way to go from “aw rats!” to warm and artsy with darkened edges.

 Does your photo look like it has a case of the Mondays?
 Give it the effect equivalent of five energy drinks and a slap in the face with Burst and Boost.
 Both ramp up the vibrancy of your photos by punching up the color saturation, in slightly different ways.